builtbyproxy/Weebg/readme.md

 ### Todos

-  - Random Image Scraping for different backgrounds
+  - Random Image Scraping for different backgrounds | Potential Album: https://imgur.com/a/opmvJ
   - A Timer for a delayed 'Attack'
   - Support Windows
   - Support Macintosh